janegarciu/PAD/FlightBookingSystem/README.md

 - billing-service
 - caching-service(not sure if it should be as a separate service)

-ENDPOINTS OVERVIEW
+###Endpoints Overview

 (As I have not understood properly the concept of outbound and inbound APIs I have decided to describe them in one group for now)

 ---------

-**_Account service_**
+**_Auth service_**
-+ This service will be calling User service
-+ POST `account-service/users/sign-up/ + params`
-+ POST `account-service/users/sign-in/ + params`
++ A part of API Gateway.

 **_User service_**
 + This service will handle connection to the Auth service when a new user signs up.
-+ GET `user-service/user-profiles/id` : get user-profile by id
-+ GET `user-service/user-profiles/username` : get user-profile by username
++ GET `user-service/user-profiles/get-user` : get user-profile by parameter - id or username
 + POST `user-service/user-profiles/user` : create new user

-**_Auth service_**
-+ Will support communication with User service.
-As I assume for now, there will be no endpoint.
-This will be handled by Spring Security Framework.

 **_Ticket service_**
-+ GET `ticket-service/tickets/username` : will return tickets by username
-+ GET `ticket-service/tickets/user-id` : will return tickets by user-id
-+ GET `ticket-service/tickets/id` : will return ticket by ticket id
++ GET `ticket-service/tickets/get-ticket` : will return ticket by ticket id, username or user-id
 + Possible variations of parameters to be added

 **_Flight service_**
-+ GET `flight-service/flights/id` : get one flight by id / info
++ GET `flight-service/flights/get-flight` : get one flight by parameter - id / info
-+ GET `flight-service/flights + params` : retrieve all the flights that matches the value of query param
++ GET `flight-service/flights/get-flights` : retrieve all the flights that matches the value of query param
-+ GET `flight-service/airports` : get a list of airports
++ GET `flight-service/airports/get-airports` : get a list of airports + parameter to find by airport name
-+ GET `flight-service/airports/{airport-name}` : list of flights from this airport
 + Search flight by name
 + Search flight by code